Engineering Great Futures

 Computer Game Design

-The Future Kings Computer Game Design concentration helps students learn many of the core concepts and principles for creating computer games.
+The Future Kings Computer Game Design concentration uses the Unity game development platform.
+Students gain advanced knowledge of the core concepts and principles for creating computer games.
 Students learn to create working game characters that can move and interact… LEARN MORE